physicistsam/meerdata/README.md

 # MeerKLASS Data Management Tool

-A unified command-line interface for downloading and running sanity checks on MeerKLASS data from the SARAO archive.
+A command-line tool for MeerKLASS data management.
+It provides functionality for downloading the data and running sanity check on the data blocks, as well as checking the disk usage of downloaded data.

 ## Naming
 meerdata (/meːrˈdɑːtə/):